Posted on behalf of Phillips Law Group on Nov 30, 2015 in Personal Injury

 Community infrastructure must be developed in ways that allow pedestrian wheelchair users to travel safely, and meet the requirements listed in the Americans with Disabilities Act.

 Pedestrian accident victims should never have to suffer financially due to injuries caused by negligent drivers.
-If you have been injured in a pedestrian accident, Phillips Law Group will work tirelessly to secure compensation for your injuries.
+If you have been injured in a pedestrian accident, a highly regarded Phoenix personal injury lawyer from Phillips Law Group will work tirelessly to secure compensation for your injuries.